namannimmo10/namannimmo.me/_posts/2018-12-10-20-49-02-using_the_google_cloud_vision_api_for_ocr_in_swift.md

 }
 ```

-We replaced the `print` statement with a call to `displayBoundingBoxes`.
-Inside of that method, we
+In the above code, we replaced the `print()` statement with a call to
+`displayBoundingBoxes()`.
+In the implementation of that method we iterate
-iterate through every annotation (bounding box), and do two things: first, create a `UIBezierPath`
+through every annotation (bounding box) and do two things: first, create a
-that goes through the vertices by which that particular annotation is defined and second, make that
+`UIBezierPath` that goes through the vertices by which that particular
-path the border of a `CAShape` which we can further style to our liking.
-This `CAShape` is then
+annotation is defined and second, make that path the border of a `CAShape` which
+we can further style to our liking.
+This `CAShape` is then added on top of the
-added on top of the main view.
+main view.
 The two outstanding methods look like this:

 ```swift
 private func createBoundingBoxPath(along vertices: [Vertex]) -> UIBezierPath {